Get instant quote

 How do support structures factor in with part orientation?

-Getting support structures right is definitely a 3D printing step that deserves a lot of thought.
-It's why we wrote a comprehensive guide on optimizing the use of support structures and materials.
+Optimizing support structures is a critical step in 3D printing that requires careful planning.
+That is why we provide a comprehensive guide to support strategies and materials.

 How does part orientation affect surface finishes?

-For SLA, the lower surfaces will have support marks and require post-processing, while the top surfaces will be smooth and free of support marks.
-Parts printed with a powder bed 3D printing processes, like SLS and MJF, will have a more grainy finish on their lower surfaces.
+For SLA, downward-facing surfaces carry support marks and require post-processing, while top surfaces are smooth and free of support artifacts.
+In powder bed processes such as SLS and MJF, lower surfaces typically exhibit a grainier finish.

 How important is part orientation for different 3D printers?